plomino/PlominoDoc/docs/features.rst

 ..
 Note:: this method can take optional positional arguments.
 It does not
     redirect.

-If you install `ZpCron <http://old.zope.org/Members/janik/ZpCron>`_ on your Zope instance, an agent can also be scheduled.
-You specify when the agent should run using a cron-like format.
+If you install plone.app.async on your Zope instance, an agent can also be executed in asynchronuous mode.

-With ZpCron_, you can provide the id of a user that will be used to run the agent (so the access rights of that user are applied when the agent is executed, not those of the current user).

 Resources
 =========